takanory/slides/20190917pyconjp/PITCHME.md

 ### `#pyconjp2019` / `@takanory`

 Note:
-* Take photos and tweets welcome.
+* Take pictures and tweets welcome.
 * I will share this slides so you don't have to take notes.

 ---